FreedomBen/breakout71/Readme.md

 # Changelog
 ## To do
+## Done

+- level editor : removed the conditions on bricks count, level name and credits to be able to copy the code
+- shadow around ball when there are many coins : enabled in basic mode too
+- hot start : after reset, if you raise the combo again,  only start ticking down after a whole second.
+- new perk : ottawa treaty, breaking a brick near a bomb disarms the bomb
+- shocks now doesn't add ball speed at level 1
+- creative mode UI rework
 - compound_interest : combo resets as soon as coin passes the paddle line
 - added bombs to implosion and kaboom starter levels
 - toast an error if storage is blocked